(not Postmodernism, nor even, mercifully, Post-postmodernism!). But, it

 is not our agenda here to set distinctions between these different

 labels.
-Suffice it to say that as suggested by curator Fatima Lasay, the label New Modernism applies here in the sense that these present artists who work with computers seek to retrace their steps backward to the time in the 1960's when
+Suffice it to say that as suggested by curator Fatima Lasay, the label New Modernism applies here in the sense that these pres

 software programs in video and audio were still in their infancy, thus